Elegantes London evokes drama and elegance, with a quintessential dash of British charm

 Elegantes fragrances are heady and hypnotic.
 It was important to Thomas that the scents that make up the men's collection were "longlasting and smelt of alpha masculinity."
 The Tabacco-rich Heart is tempered by a surprising touch of cinnamon, for a warm, arousing scent that lingers without knocking your socks off, while Chesterfield takes its cue from the gentlemen’s clubs of yesteryear, conjuring wooden floors and leatherbound books through incense and tuberose, sweetened by mandarin and juniper oil.

 The signature Rose Elegantes perfume, which is the focal point of the women's collection, is influenced by the David Austin rose garden.
 Rare Turkish rose oil is balanced by woody sandalwood and musk, for a sophisticated, floral scent.

 Away from the furnaces of Normandy, the Smits reside in Surrey.
-In London, they can be found at 45 Jermyn Street; the English tearoom at Brown’s Hotel or Thomas’s in Mayfair, where they are members.
+In London, they can be found at 45 Jermyn Street or the English tearoom at Brown’s Hotel.
 It is clear that London's landmarks, landscapes and heritage inspire the brand, which is now poised for expansion in America.
 “We want our clients to feel like part of our family, who cherish traditional family values," concludes Dagmar.
 "As a brand, we are hardworking, honest, sincere, caring and united in spirit.
 And we have fun at the same time.”